 Private student loans

 The second category of student loans is private student loans.
 These are alternative sources of funding which are provided by banks or other lending institutions.
 These types of loans vary from lender to lender, so you’ll want to make sure you’re doing your research on all options and what their terms will mean for you.
 Things such as loan term length, APR and interest rates, and repayment terms all vary between lenders.
 Additionally, unlike federal student loans, private lenders all have their own unique qualification process.
 Each institution will have its own application process and requirements for eligibility.
-Many lenders (including Climb) will allow you to apply with a co-borrower — someone who meets the criteria to qualify if the borrower does not and who agrees to take responsibility for the loan if in the future the borrower becomes unable to make payments.
+Many lenders (including Climb) will allow you to apply with a co-borrower — someone who may meet the criteria to qualify if the borrower does not and who agrees to take responsibility for the loan if in the future the borrower becomes unable to make payments.

 Institutional student loans

-Finally, there are institutional loans.
+The last of the types of student loans are institutional loans.
 With these types of loans, the school itself acts as the lender.
 As with private student loans, terms for institutional loans vary between schools, as well as their eligibility criteria.
 You’ll want to check with your school to see what they offer, if you would qualify, and how their loan compares to others.

 When taking out a student loan, it’s in everybody’s interest to ensure all parties are well-informed of their options — including not just loans but also scholarships, grants, and work-study programs — and the impact it will have on them going forward.
 This was just an overview of broad categories of loans; before making a decision, be sure you’ve done your research.
 Read FAQs, look at testimonials, and ask any questions of your school and potential lenders to help you make the right choice for you!